Four Weeks Exploring Australia and Tasmania

 - photography by Matthew Wright

 Every so often there comes a time when you just need to take a break—from work, home, the daily routine, and all things familiar.
 With a large stretch of vacation time saved up over the holiday season, our only thought was to go someplace we had never been.
-And with the threat of a cold New England winter on the horizon, the Southern Hemisphere sounded particularly alluring.
+And with the threat of a cold New England winter returning at any moment, the Southern Hemisphere sounded particularly alluring.
 So, it seemed as good a time as any to head to the land Down Under.

 Matthew Wright is a Maine-based photographer.
 See more of his work here